ArduPilot/ardupilot_wiki/common/source/docs/common-viewpro-gimbal.rst

       - 6: IR1 13mm
       - 7: IR2 52mm

-- Set VIEP_ZOOM_SPEED to control speed of zoom (value between 0 and 7)
+- Set VIEP_ZOOM_SPEED parameter created by the driver script to control the speed of zoom (value between 0 and 7)

 Testing
 =======